Thai Chinese: History

+First wave (Before 1767)

 Traders from China began arriving in Ayutthaya by at least the 12th century.
 In the 1420s, Chinese merchants were involved in the construction of the major Ayutthaya temple Wat Ratchaburana and left several Chinese inscriptions and cultural objects within the temple's crypt, including the inscribing of several Chinese family names.
 According to the Chronicles of Ayutthaya, Ekathotsarot (r.
 1605–1610) had been "concerned solely with ways of enriching his treasury," and was "greatly inclined toward strangers and foreign nations".

 Following the Qing revocation of the private trade ban in 1684, Chinese immigration to Siam steadily increased, particularly following the massive Southern Chinese famines of the early 18th century.
 Approximately 20,000 Chinese lived in Siam in the 1730s and were prominent in the city of Ayutthaya and were a prominent faction within the Siamese court by 1767.

+Second wave (1767–1911)

 When King Taksin, himself the son of a Chinese immigrant, ruled Thailand, King Taksin actively encouraged Chinese immigration and trade.
 Chinese settlers came to Siam in large numbers.
 Immigration continued over the following years, and the Chinese population in Thailand jumped from 230,000 in 1825 to 792,000 by 1910.
 By 1932, approximately 12.2 percent of the population of Thailand was Chinese.

 The early Chinese immigration consisted almost entirely of men who did not bring women.
 Therefore, it became common for male Chinese immigrants to marry local Thai women.
 The children of such relationships were called Sino-Thai or luk-jin (ลูกจีน) in Thai.
 These Chinese-Thai intermarriages declined somewhat in the early 20th century, when significant numbers of Chinese women also began immigrating to Thailand.

 Economic recession and unemployment forced many men to leave China for Thailand in search of work to seek wealth.
 If successful, they sent money back to their families in China.
 Many Chinese immigrants prospered under the "tax farming" system, whereby private individuals were sold the right to collect taxes at a price below the value of the tax revenues.

 The local Chinese community had long dominated domestic commerce and had served as agents for royal trade monopolies.
 With the rise of European economic influence, however, many Chinese shifted to opium trafficking and tax collecting, both of which were despised occupations.